iota31/CarryYourShit/README.md

    - Enter your API key ID and Secret
    - Set up webhook for payment notifications

+## Shipping Configuration

+CarryYourShit offers flexible shipping options for customers across India:

+1. **Flat Rate Shipping**:
+   - Region-specific rates based on delivery location
+   - Different rates for Metro cities, Tier 2 cities, and other regions
+   - Weight-based pricing for heavier luggage items

+2. **Free Shipping**:
+   - Available for orders above ₹5000
+   - Encourages larger purchases

+3. **Future Integration with Shiprocket** (Phase 2):
+   - Will integrate with Shiprocket for more delivery options
+   - Will support Cash on Delivery (COD)
+   - Real-time tracking and multiple courier options

+For detailed configuration steps, refer to the [Shipping Configuration Guide](shipping-configuration-guide.md).

 ## Features

 - **Multi-Language & Multi-Currency**: Supports multiple languages and currencies